3 Things You Can Do to Naturally Handle Stress

 There is so much going right for you today!

 Right out of the gates, how do you handle anxiety and stress?
 Get some gratitude into the equation.
-Every day, practice just a couple minutes of gratitude and think about what you’re thankful for.
-It may not change your situation but it will change your ability to see it differently!
+Try daily — practice just a couple of minutes of gratitude and think about what you’re thankful for.
+Throw in some deep breathing exercises to help with the blood flow, and try to let go of that muscle tension while you’re at it.
+It may not change your situation but it will change your ability to see it differently, which is a path to progressive stress relief and better overall wellness!

 2. Move Your Body

 Now I know you may feel trapped, and don’t necessarily know what to do.
-I would never tell you to come off your medications cold turkey.
+I would never tell you to come off your medications cold turkey, especially when it comes to those to lower blood pressure, as that can really be impacted by stress levels and other stressors.
 Let’s start here though, practice gratitude and move your body every single morning.
 This will take you in the right direction physically and mentally, which is away from the internal dialogue of stress and worry and away from harmful drugs.

 The 10-minute workout is what I do.
 Start small if you have to.
 The point is you need to move your body as fast as YOU can.
 Movement is the first step to getting unstuck!